rkhunter

 This option tells rkhunter not to display any output.
 It can be

-options may be used with this one, to force only specific items
+tions may be used with this one, to force only specific items to

 --rwo, --report-warnings-only